arleym/launch-list/launchlist.md

 - [ ] Open Graph Image / Featured Image for all key pages and posts
 - [ ] If you have forms and/or analytics tracking you need Privacy, Terms, Cookie policies that are GDPR compliant / relevant to the user's host-site's country
 - [ ] Copyright © is in the footer and is dynamic to current year
+- [ ] Spell check as you go

 ## MEDIA
 - [ ] Favicon / Site icons and theme colors are in place
 - [ ] Optimize images - next gen where possible, well sized; consider using srcset
+- [ ] Where possible use SVG for images like logos
 - [ ] Lazyload images where practical
 - [ ] Favicon works in light or dark mode
 - [ ] Check stock photos are sourced (not just output from design file)
 - [ ] a11y: Alt descriptions on media, title/description on SVG

+## Design
+Some of these design steps are for more robust brand type of work
+- [ ] [Test color contrast](https://contrast-ratio.com/) - particularly for text colors on the brand colors.
+It is 10x easier to do this before development
+- [ ] Bootstrap assumes that the Primary theme color is dark, has highest contrast - in such cases set the Bootstrap primary to a dark grey and lean on the secondary as accent
+- [ ] Competitive analysis
+- [ ] Moodboards
+- [ ] Building a [Design System](https://support.invisionapp.com/docs/design-system-manager-dsm) or approaching development with [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/)
+- [ ] Full design comps (I recommend designing for desktops, we can make it responsive in browser)

 ### Development & User Experience